sutureblue/DJ_Wheel/README.md

 - Most digital audio interfaces treat input as **commands**
 - This system treats input as **motion**

+It was designed specifically for use within a **praxinoscope–zoetrope sculpture**, where interaction needed to be:
+- Immediate
+- Physical
+- Self-explanatory

-It’s designed to feel physical, responsive, and continuous—closer to interacting with a record than pressing buttons in software.
+The goal was to create something that feels closer to handling a record than operating software.

 ---